 Parking and maneuvering in front yard areas of single-family residential zones for all vehicles, except recreational vehicles, that are regulated by Section 19.580.070 A (Recreational Vehicle Parking in Residential Zones), shall be limited to the space within a carport or garage plus a paved driveway between such garage or carport and the street from which it is served, not exceeding the width of the garage.
 In addition, the following front and side yard areas may also be paved for the parking and maneuvering of vehicles, subject to the development standards contained in Section 19.580.070 A 3 (Permitted Driveway Locations).
-Hollywood style driveways that are paved wheel tracks a.
+Hollywood style driveways that are paved wheel tracks meet the requirements of this Section.

+- 3. Permitted Driveway Locations - a.
 House With Attached or Detached Garage: The space between the driveway serving the garage and the nearest side property line, with such paving permitted to extend as far as the rear of the residential structure, such space not to exceed twenty feet in width beyond the driveway serving the garage.
-(See Figure 19.580.070 A 3 a - House with Attached Garage).
+(See Figure 19.580.070 A 3 a House with Attached Garage).